 The swell moves on.
 Other swells follow.
 Each one lifts and then lowers us, like the first.
 Judging by the brightening sky, it is almost time for us to return home.
 I turn from Vassal, go to my bag, slide out my laptop, and sit down.
 There are two seats on the boat, standing on stainless steel pedestals.
 They have backs on them, no arms, and are padded, comfortable, covered with tough red vinyl.
-Vassal’s sits behind the steering console, and mine beside it.
+Vassal’s sits behind the steering console, mine beside it.

 I awaken my computer and begin to write: “An hour before dawn, Vassal Squeezeshot and I . . .”
 I know what I want to say, but in the cold air my fingers move slowly and hammer the keyboard.

 As I have reported, I have been writing this book for the past year, completing passages that set the stage for tonight.
 Now, I must write descriptions of the past few hours and weave them in.
 A few weeks ago we told our publisher that we would deliver this book to her soon, to immediatly post online and print.
 My plan was, and remains, to finish it tonight.
 I intend to bring Vassal’s saga to the present verge, then write an end to it and send it to her.

 Today, as I have said, engaged as Vassal will be in the greater drama, he will probably skip his usual review of what I write.
 That is not a problem.
 He always approves.
 He trusts me to write what I should.
 Occasionally, he offers an addition or clarification, but it’s always a minor one.
 He reads my work mostly to reflect upon it.
 It tells him what I am thinking, and constitutes my end of our dialogue, which he wants to know.
 Also, he gets a kick out of seeing what my words and illustrations make of him.
 He knows that what I create in these pages will influence how people regard him and his history.
 It amuses him to imagine and anticipate that.